 From September 13 – Launch, players will battle in the Scourge Invasion Event.
 In several locations throughout Azeroth, players must coordinate a defensive stand against the attacking Necropolis and defeat Scourge forces to gain powerful rewards.
 A Wrath Classic launch wouldn’t feel right without the Scourge invasion.

 On September 26, Wrath of the Lich King Classic launches at 3:00 p.m.
 PDT.
 Prepare for queues.

 - Obsidian Sanctum

 - Vault of Archavon

-Naxxramas, The Eye of Eternity, and The Obsidian Sanctum will become available at 3:00 p.m.
-PDT on October 6th.
+Naxxramas, The Eye of Eternity, and The Obsidian Sanctum became available at 3:00 p.m.
+PDT on October 6.

 Raids at this point in World of Warcraft’s history had two modes: 10-man and 25-man.
 25-mans were considered the harder mode and dropped better loot.
 Obsidian Sanctum featured an iteration of Hard Mode which would come to feature many times through the expansion.
 A Hard Mode was another way to do the encounter which bumped up the difficulty, but yielded better loot.

 Sartharion was the lone boss of Obsidian Sanctum, but there were also 3 minibosses.
 Raids had the option to kill the minibosses before engaging Saratharion.
 Any of the minibosses your raid left alive would join the fight.
 The more drake minibosses, the harder the fight was.
 Sarth 0D meant you killed all the drakes.
 Sarth 3D meant you engaged all four bosses at once.

 The world PVP event Wintergrasp gates access to the Vault of Archavon raid.
 This presents its own challenges as some servers have extemely unbalanced populations.
 According to lead developer Brian Birmingham, the team is aware of the issue, but isn’t ready to discuss any solutions as of yet.